tleyden/tleyden.github.io/source/_posts/2015-03-21-running-couchbase-server-under-docker-on-joyent.markdown

 $ docker rm $container_1 $container_2 $container_3
 ```

-To double check that you no longer have any containers running or in the stopped state (which will incur billing), run `docker ps -a` and you should see an empty list.
+To double check that you no longer have any containers running or in the stopped state, run `docker ps -a` and you should see an empty list.

 ## Installing the SDC tools (optional)